gchq/gaffer-doc/docs/user-guide/gaffer-basics/what-is-cardinality.md

     gaffer.serialiser.json.modules=uk.gov.gchq.gaffer.sketches.serialisation.json.SketchesJsonModules
     ```

-    If you are using a custom data store, or you not using the standard spring-rest Gaffer rest API,
+    If you are using a custom data store, or you not using the standard spring-rest Gaffer REST API,
     then you will also need to ensure that the `sketches-library` dependency is added to your
-    `pom.xml` for the store and/or rest API.
+    `pom.xml` for the store and/or REST API.

     ```xml
     <dependency>